-As our geographic delivery location mix has continued to shift toward offshore and nearshore locations, we have invested in additional facilities in Jamaica, Nicaragua and the Philippines, with that additional capacity being gradually absorbed during fiscal years 2019 and 2018.
-As a result, while we experienced margin pressure in fiscal year 2018 due to the temporary effect of the lower capacity utilization in our newer offshore and near-shore facilities, our results in the nine months ended March 31, 2020 and fiscal year 2019 reflected the positive margin impact of the increase in capacity utilization of those facilities.
+As our geographic delivery location mix has continued to shift toward offshore and nearshore locations, we have invested in additional facilities in Jamaica, Nicaragua and the Philippines, with that additional capacity being gradually absorbed during the last three fiscal years.
+As a result, while we experienced margin pressure in fiscal year 2018 due to the temporary effect of the lower capacity utilization in our newer offshore and near-shore facilities, our results in the fiscal years ended June 30, 2020 and 2019 reflected the positive margin impact of the increase in capacity utilization of those facilities.